Bijikyu/ConnectFour/README.md

 In game theory this game is a solved game; the first player can always win if they play optimally.

-The tokens displayed are based on coins, silver octopus litra from Siciliy 460 BCE, and a Korean coin from the 1800s CE.
+The tokens displayed are based on coins, silver octopus litra from Sicily 460 BCE, and a Korean coin from the 1800s CE.

 ![Screenshot of the Connect Four game](https://imgur.com/TfoYKfi.jpg)